 What we do

-- Why are emotional events remembered better than neutral ones?
+- Why - when - and how are emotional events remembered better than neutral ones?

 - Does emotional memory in humans function in a similar way to the way it functions in animals?